mpdf/mpdf.github.io/reference/mpdf-variables/overview.md

 <td>Specify appearance of Bookmarks in PDF reader</td>
 </tr>
 </tbody> </table>

-<p>[1] Variables with scope marked as <span class="smallblock">DOCUMENT</span> should only be set once at the beginning of the document.
-All others can be changed during the course of creating the document.</p>
+[1] Variables with scope marked as <span class="smallblock">DOCUMENT</span> should only be set once at the beginning of the document.
+All others can be changed during the course of creating the document.